 In Grammar School, students are taught explicit phonics and grammar, penmanship and cursive, classic literature, and study skills, as well as systematically introduced to knowledge in math, science, geography, history, and the arts.

 Classes in the humanities, the sciences, and the arts will be grounded in several research-based curricula/programs.
 These include the Core Knowledge Sequence, which is a research-based curriculum using a specific, grade-by-grade core of common learning that aligns with the Florida State Standards; Access Literacy’s adaptation to the Riggs Institute‘s The Writing & Spelling Road to Reading & Thinking, a multi-sensory, brain-based approach for teaching explicit phonics, reading and language arts; Singapore Math, a conceptual approach to mathematical skill building and problem solving; and science with a hands-on approach to scientific inquiry and an emphasis on fundamentals.
 The school uses curricula that rely on direct instruction methods to impart knowledge efficiently and effectively.

-Upper School houses students Seventh through Twelfth grade and follows a traditional liberal arts and sciences sequence, with the primary focus on literature, mathematics, history, and science.
+Upper School houses students Sixth through Twelfth grade and follows a traditional liberal arts and sciences sequence, with the primary focus on literature, mathematics, history, and science.

 As students progress into upper grades, teachers will support students as they grapple with difficult arguments through documents and great literary works from a wide variety of cultures and philosophies.
 High school students will use textbooks as reference tools and primary sources as they engage in researching unfamiliar topics and communicate regularly through written compositions, seminars, and debates.
 Students who graduate from Tallahassee Classical School will be trained in logic, rhetoric, critical thinking and advanced writing.